Purslane: A Powerful Superfood with Surprising Benefits

 High in Beta-Carotene

-Purslane contains a large amount of beta-carotene, which the body converts into vitamin A. This supports a clear vision, strengthens your immune defenses, and benefits the skin.
+Purslane contains a large amount of beta-carotene, which the body converts into vitamin A. This supports a clear vision, strengthens immune defenses, and benefits the skin.

 Contains Natural Melatonin